UPHL-BioNGS/Grandeur/README.md

 [@erinyoung](https://github.com/erinyoung) also appreciates pull requests from forks.

 **Warning** : If there's not a relaible container of the suggested tool, [@erinyoung](https://github.com/erinyoung) will request that the **End User** create a container for that tool and contribute to [StaPH-B's docker repositories](https://github.com/StaPH-B/docker-builds).

+## What about organisms with large genomes?
+Organisms with large genomes can still contribute to disease, but this is not the workflow for those.
+"Grandeur" uses [shovill](https://github.com/tseemann/shovill), which is a wrapper for [spades](https://cab.spbu.ru/software/spades/).
+Large genomes may be too much for these tools.

+## What about SARS-CoV-2?
+As of the time of writing this README, reference-based alignment of SARS-CoV-2 is still the norm.
+"Grandeur" is for _de novo_ assembly of things with small genome.
+[Cecret](https://github.com/UPHL-BioNGS/Cecret) would be a better workflow for SARS-CoV-2 sequencing.

 ## What is genome_sizes.json used for?
 [genome_sizes.json](./configs/genome_sizes.json) has a list of commonly sequenced organisms and the approximate expected genome size for each organism.
 This is only used for the "cg-pipeline" process to estimate coverage.
 A file from the **End User** can be used instead and specified with `params.genome_sizes`.